Three nights at Low Wood Bay Resort & Spa

 The pretty Lime Lake View Room in the main hotel building ©Low Wood Bay

-Boutique hotel in the Lake District – dining options at Low Wood Bay
+Dining options at Low Wood Bay

 While there are many top places to dine in the Lake District, you’ll need a car to get there.
 At Low Wood Bay, you’ve 2 excellent restaurants on site, as well as a café and lounge area.

-Blue Smoke on the Bay at Low Wood Bay
+Blue Smoke on the Bay at Low Wood Bay — boutique hotel in the Lake District

 The name gives a clue to the theme of the latest dining addition at Low Wood Bay.
 Blue Smoke on the Bay is a modern dining experience, serving woodfired grill dishes in a stylish lakeside setting.

 The star attraction at Blue Smoke on the Bay is the 3m long double woodfired grill.
 It was brought over from South America and adds a special touch to the restaurant.
 Watch from your table as the chefs prepare high quality local and international dishes.